briand-hub/toresp32/README.md

 Briand's project to turn an ESP32 into a Tor client "plug&amp;play"

 ## Development status

+* 07/2021 Working with multiple circuits (managed asynchronously): connection, hostname resolution
-05/2021 Switching to IDF Framework completed and obtained the first working circuit!
+* 05/2021 Switching to IDF Framework completed and obtained the first working circuit!
-04/2021 At the moment just a non-working draft!
+* 04/2021 At the moment just a non-working draft!

 For news check always [NEWS FILE](NEWS.md)

 ## Intro